 What if I don’t want my medical records to be shared?

 If you don’t want your medical records to be viewed by any other healthcare professional other than your GP or other GPs at your GP practice, then you have the right to opt out of having your medical record shared with other healthcare providers.
 Ask for further details at your GP practice.

-Your views and feedback about the primary care access service
+Your views and feedback about the GP extended access service

 At the end of the consultation with the GP or nurse, you will be asked to complete a patient experience survey.
-Your views and feedback are important and will help us to make improvements and shape the primary care access service in future.
+Your views and feedback are important and will help us to make improvements and shape the GP extended access service in future.

 Please download the primary care access service evaluation report published in June 2018.